 A wireless transfer app is necessary for smartphone users who need the freedom of file and data share on the go.
 A year ago, we tested a free file transfer app and we were disappointed that it lacked the HD photo support.
 The pictures will be compressed before transferring to other phones.
 To avoid the image quality downgrade issue and transfer pictures between mobile phones in full size and quality, we then found a great alternative, the Shareit wireless file transfer.
 If you send media files frequently, from phone to phone, from phone to PC, from PC to phone, we highly recommend this easy to use and fast file transfer app.

 Bluetooth is very popular for short distance data exchange.
 With this technology, we can send files from one mobile phone to another without the need for Wi-Fi network or mobile data.
 However its performance is poor, and the transfer speed is slow.
 The user experience with data exchange between iPhone and Android devices via Bluetooth is terrible.
 Recently portable Wi-Fi hotspot or personal hotspot has gain plenty of attention.
 Most phone makers have this feature built-in so their users can activate and use it without third-party apps.
 It is mainly used for internet sharing between different mobile phones.
-For example, you can set up portable hotspot on Lenovo phone, and these steps to enable portable hotspot on Xiaomi and Redmi phones.
 As this technology gets refined, a lot of developers jump in.
 As a result we can now find many file transfer apps make use of this technology for wireless file exchange between mobile phones.
 File transfer via hotspot has the freedom and flexibility as Bluetooth.
 Meanwhile it has improved the speed and performance, makes it the ideal solution for bulk file transfer and heavy media files exchange for mobile phone users.

 SHAREit makes use of this technology for data exchange between iOS, Android, Windows phone, PC and Mac.
 If you want to send photos and videos from iPhone to Android phones, you can go to set up a Wi-Fi hotspot on the Android phone in the help of this file transfer app.
 Then go to connect your iPhone to the Android phone’s portable hotspot, just like you connect the phone to any other Wi-Fi networks.
 Finally run the Shareit free file transfer app on iPhone, browse to your Camera Roll or other photo albums within the app, select any photos, videos, contacts, phone numbers, PDF docs, music and other files and send them from iPhone to Android phone wirelessly and quickly.
 You do not need any Wi-Fi network, internet access.
 It does not use any of your cellular data for file transfer.
 If you are interested and want to know more details about where to download and how to use it, check out below instructions to find out.

-Send photos videos from iPhone to Android phone using Shareit
+Method 1.
+Send photos videos from iPhone to Android phone through hotspot

 Get the Shareit free file transfer app here before we use it to send photos, videos and more other files from iPhone iPad to Android mobile phone without internet, Wi-Fi network or cellular data.